CubeWhyMC/LiquidLunar/README.md

 Don't use foreach as much as possible

-If you want to build or develop LiquidLunar but compute OS isn't Windows,than you can only be use [gradlew](gradlew) Because it's Sh gradlew
+If you want to build or develop LiquidLunar but compute OS isn't Windows,than you can only be use [gradlew](gradlew).
+Because it's Sh gradlew